What International Students Need to Know

 • Malek is a second-year student and comes from India.
 His study permit expired on December 1, but he has applied for renewal, thus keeping both the expired permit and the postal receipt.
 The fingerprint appointment has been set for January 14, and he wants to visit his family for Christmas.
 Even though the study permit has expired, Malek can return to his country.
 He will have to book nonstop flights in the Schengen Area.
 If the stopover is in another non-UE country, such as the United Arab Emirates, he will check that country’s travel laws regarding Indian nationals (if, for example, he needs a tourist visa to make a stopover).
 Upon return to Italy, if requested by the police at the border, he will show his passport, expired permit and postal receipt with the date of the fingerprint appointment.

 • Malek himself, the following year decides to spend the Christmas vacation with some friends.
 They plan to go to Indonesia.
 Malek will need to check whether, based on his Indian passport, he will need any kind of visa to enter the country for tourist purposes.
 Once verified, he will book nonstop flights in the Schengen area.
 If the stopover is in another non-EU country, such as the United Arab Emirates, he will check that country’s travel laws with respect to Indian nationals (if, for example, a tourist visa is required to make a stopover).
-When returning from vacation in Italy, if asked by the police at the border, he will show his passport, expired permit, and postal receipts with the date of the fingerprinting appointment.
+When returning from vacation in Italy, if asked by the police at the border, he will show his passport, expired permit, and postal receipts with the date of the fingerprint appointment.

 FINGERPRINT APPOINTMENT

-If possible, we suggest you wait for the appointment and then fly back home, as postponing it is not an easy process.
+If possible, we suggest you wait for the fingerprints appointment and then fly back home, as postponing it is not an easy process.

 Pre-Enrolment and Visa